Misswaxbeautycare/data-analysis-portfolio/README.md

-Project 1 – Sales Analysis# Project 1 – Sales Analysis
+Project 1 – Sales Analysis

 ## Overview
 This project focuses on analyzing sales data to understand product performance